CGSG404/cgsg404/README.md

 A comprehensive casino guide platform built with Next.js, TypeScript and Supabase.
 The application provides trusted casino reviews, bonuses, and community features for Singapore casino enthusiasts.

+**Latest Update:** Fixed API routing conflicts and environment variable access - using GitHub deployments only.

 ## 🎯 Key Features

 - **🎰 Casino Reviews** - Comprehensive reviews with safety ratings